-I am a Louisiana-born and based freelance writer and professional historian.
-I've written on food and travel and books for Time Magazine, The Wall Street Journal, the Oxford American, Garden & Gun, Men's Journal, The A.V.
+I am a Louisiana-born and based freelance writer.
+I've written for Time Magazine, The Wall Street Journal, the Oxford American, Garden & Gun, Men's Journal, The A.V.
 Club, Pacific Standard, Southern Living, Saveur, The Local Palate, and many other print and online publications.

-My first book, Imagining the Creole City, an intellectual and literary study of a circle of writers in nineteenth-century New Orleans, arrived in 2014.
-The next, The One True Barbecue: Fire, Smoke, and the Pitmasters Who Cook the Whole Hog, a personal/historical reflection on race, labor, and foodways in the Deep South, is out now from Simon & Schuster's Touchstone imprint.
+My most recent book, The One True Barbecue: Fire, Smoke, and the Pitmasters Who Cook the Whole Hog, a personal/historical reflection on race, labor, and foodways in the Deep South, is out now from Simon & Schuster's Touchstone imprint.
+My first, Imagining the Creole City, an intellectual and literary study of a circle of writers in nineteenth-century New Orleans, arrived in 2014.

-In addition to the freelance life, I wear a second, scholarly, hat, carving out a small niche in the academic world.
+In addition to the freelance life, I wear a second, professorial, hat, carving out a small niche in the teaching world.
 I hold a PhD in History from Tulane University and an MA from the New School for Social Research.
-I am presently a Visiting Professor of Urban Studies at Bard Early College New Orleans and a part-time professor at Tulane University.
+I have taught courses at Tulane University, Bard Early College New Orleans, and, soon to come, the University of Mississippi.

-I call New Orleans home, and live part-time in a hundred-plus-year-old church in St. Martinville, Louisiana.
+I call New Orleans home, and live part-time in a 100-plus-year-old church in St. Martinville, Louisiana.